 If you have diabetes, it is recommended to track the number of grams of carbohydrate per meal or snack, regardless of the food source.

-Grains, such as white rice, contain carbohydrates.
-Fruits, vegetables, beans, legumes and many other foods also contain carbohydrates.
-It is recommended that those with diabetes eat carby foods along with dietary fiber, which helps to slow digestion and keep blood sugar spikes in check.
+Since white rice contains carbs, t is recommended that those with diabetes eat carby foods along with dietary fiber as well as protein and/or healthy fat, which helps to slow digestion and keep blood sugar spikes in check.

-White rice, for example, contains 0.3 grams of fiber and 22.3 grams of carbohydrate per one-half cup serving, so it would be helpful to add vegetables to the meal when eating white rice to bulk up the amount of fiber.
+White rice contains 0.3 grams of fiber and 22.3 grams of carbs per one-half cup serving, so it would be helpful to add vegetables and grilled chicken or fish alongside white rice to make it a balanced meal and avoid blood sugar spikes.

 Can White Rice Cause Weight Gain?